1. Research Background:

 - Defining the ubiquitin proteasome-system of pluripotent stem cells for disease intervention

-Alterations in the ubiquitin/proteasome-system (UPS) hasten neurodegeneration of Alzheimer’s (AD), Parkinson’s (PD), Huntington’s (HD) and amyotrophic lateral sclerosis (ALS) disease models.
-The UPS is a key node of the proteostasis network to terminate aberrant disease-related proteins.
-Notably, iPSCs from patients do not present inclusions of disease-related aggregation-prone proteins.
-Here we propose to assess whether the intrinsic UPS of hESCs/iPSCs suppresses aggregation of disease-related proteins.
-In addition, we aim to mimic the UPS network of iPSCs in somatic cells (e.g., C. elegans, neurons derived from distinct patient-iPSCs) to examine whether intervention of these mechanisms can ameliorate proteostatic deficiencies and delay disease-related changes.
+The ubiquitin-proteasome system (UPS) is a key node of the proteostasis network to terminate damaged and disease-related proteins.
+As such, alterations in the UPS hasten neurodegeneration of Alzheimer’s (AD), Parkinson’s (PD), Huntington’s (HD) and amyotrophic lateral sclerosis (ALS) disease models.
+Notably, we have found that iPSCs from patients exhibit a striking ability to prevent aggregation of disease-related proteins.
+Here, we propose to assess whether the intrinsic UPS of hESCs/iPSCs suppresses aggregation of disease-related proteins.
+In addition, we aim to mimic the UPS network of iPSCs in somatic cells (e.g., C. elegans, neurons derived from distinct patient-iPSCs) to define novel mechanisms that can correct proteostatic deficiencies and delay the onset of disease-related changes.

 - Identifying novel mechanisms for disease intervention by defining protein homeostasis of stem cells.

-Besides the proteasome system, we have found that hESCs/iPSCs also differentially regulate subcellular stress response pathways designed to protect the cell from disequilibrium in the folding and degradation of disease-related proteins.
+Besides the proteasome system, we have found that hESCs/iPSCs also differentially regulate other subcellular stress response pathways designed to protect the cell from disequilibrium in the folding and degradation of disease-related proteins.
 Our goal is to determine whether these mechanisms impinge upon proteostasis, pluripotency and neurogenesis of hESCs/iPSCs.
-Finally, by using iPSC-derived neurons and C. elegans, we will assess whether intervention of these mechanisms ameliorates proteostatic deficiencies in disease models.
+Finally, by using iPSC-derived neurons from patients and C. elegans models, we will assess whether intervention of these pathways ameliorates proteostatic deficits in distinct age-related neurodegenerative diseases.

 4. Applied Methods and model organisms: